Thought Provoking

 AI could play a crucial role in addressing climate change by optimizing energy usage, reducing emissions, and developing new technologies for renewable energy.
 AI could also aid in environmental monitoring and conservation efforts.
 AI could lead to smarter, more efficient agricultural practices that increase food production while reducing environmental impact, helping to feed the growing global population sustainably.
 But this is linear thinking.
 AI scientists could enable us to have much more innovative approaches to this defining problem we as humans have created.

 Powering this AI-utopia will require complementary technologies such as fusion for limitless, cheap power generation.
 And with the right political climate, we could replace all coal & natural gas plants by 2050.
 My bet is on fusion boilers to retrofit and replace coal and natural gas boilers rather than building whole new fusion or nuclear plants.
 There are additionally promising efforts using geothermal, solar and advanced battery systems for clean, dispatchable electric power.
 Multiple vectors are driving down the environmental cost of compute.
 Significant improvements are also being made in areas like algorithmic efficiency and hardware, allowing AI systems to achieve far more while consuming much less power.
 New techniques and the integration of web search functions are helping AI scale more effectively without drastically increasing energy consumption.
 This push for optimized compute not only supports the growing energy demands of AI but also ensures that this technology can expand sustainably without straining global infrastructure.
-But we must work hard on the problem and it is real.

 F. Enhanced human capabilities (and creativity); new experiences